“AN

 removed from office at once, silent bishops

-to be dismissed from the episcopacy and
+to be dismissed from the episcopacy and all that

-all that responsibility of which they have proven themselves
+responsibility of which they have proven themselves

 unworthy or unequal — and if not subsequently

-laicized then at the very least educated
+laicized then at the very least educated on basic

-and authentic and established doctrine:
+authentic and established doctrine: not

-off the Church even while despising her.
+the Church even while despising her.

 No!